Tennis Drills

 Bullpen Point Play

 Six or more players.
-Three serve at the same time from the same end; three return from the other end.
-Coach designates a target placement (wide deuce, body ad, T deuce); servers aim there; returners play out the point.
-Cycle through ten rounds with rotating partners.
-The drill that compresses thirty live points into eight minutes by running three simultaneous lanes.
+Three serve at the same time from one end; three return from the other end.
+Coach designates a target placement (wide deuce, body ad, T deuce); servers aim there and returners play out the point.
+Compresses thirty live points into eight minutes by running three simultaneous lanes.

 21 Point Game

-Two players play to 21 points with one-up scoring.
-No-ad scoring at deuce points.
-Loser of each point serves the next.
-The format keeps both players competitive across a long block because the lead can swing quickly and the no-ad pressure forces decision-making under stress.
+Two players play to 21 points with one-up scoring and no-ad scoring at deuce points.
+The loser of each point serves the next.
+The format keeps both players competitive across a long block because the lead can swing quickly and the no-ad pressure forces decisions under stress.

 Deuce-Court-Only Match